[Oracle DataBase Server 12.1 Installation on Oracle Linux 6.7]: Configuring Display Manager

 Oracle installation

-If chosen lightgdm
+If lightdm is chosen

 # vi /etc/lightdm/lightdm.conf